AVAnnotate/guidelines/index.md

 These guidelines include
 - [Principles of Engagement](https://avannotate.github.io/guidelines/pages/principles) around using AVAnnotate specifically and for creating contextual material more generally for audiovisual (AV) content outside of the contexts created within collection institutions.

-- [Stakeholder Guidelines](https://avannotate.github.io/guidelines/pages/stakeholders) for contributors, collaborators, or creators/co-creators in the development of AVAnnotate projects.
+- [User Guidelines](https://avannotate.github.io/guidelines/pages/users) for contributors, collaborators, or creators/co-creators in the development of AVAnnotate projects.